 - The Pen Is Mightier: Hitler's Weapon of Choice is the "Pencil of Doom and Mass Destruction", a magically/technologically-advanced pencil which when thrown, can do anything from making people fall down to blowing up entire planets.
-While capable of mass killings, Hitler mostly uses it to cause funny falls.
+While capable of mass killings, Hitler mostly uses it to cause funny falls or assassination attempts.

 - Politically Incorrect Villain: Depending on the Writer, he's either a bigot like he was in real life, or he isn't.

 - Psychopathic Manchild / Serious Business: To name a couple examples, get his Xbox Live account banned or get him a Wii instead of a PlayStation 3 for Christmas, and he'll rant up a storm.

 - Sir Swears-a-Lot: Whips out profane words more than any other character.

 - Surrounded by Idiots: Sure, he's a Psychopathic Manchild, but it's hard to argue with a lot of the stupidity that goes on inside the bunker.

 - Throw the Dog a Bone: Overlaps with The Dog Bites Back, when he gets everyone back, for all of the misery he's been through.

 - Villain Decay: Obviously the real Hitler was a mass-murdering dictator, however the parody Hitler seems more like a cartoonish supervillain by comparison.

 - Amusingly, he'll often accuse Hitlers from other movies (or even the Real Life Hitler!) of this.